Firepal/stammer/README.md

 Pillow
 ```

-These can be installed by running `pip install -r requirements.txt`.
+These can be installed by running `pip install -r requirements.txt`.<br>

-It also requires the command line utility `ffmpeg`.
+(If you do not have `pip`, try `python -m pip install -r requirements.txt`.
+On Linux, python-pip may be a separate package from python itself.)

-STAMMER can be run from the command line with the command
+STAMMER is run from a command prompt with the command

 ```sh
 python stammer.py <carrier track> <modulator track> <output file>
 ```

+where:
-where `<carrier track>` is the path to an audio or video file that frames will be taken from (i.e. Steamed Hams in the above example), `<modulator track>` is the path to an audio or video file that will be reconstructed using the carrier track, and `<output file>` is a path to file that will be written to. `<output file>` should have an audio or video file extension (such as `.wav`, `.mp3`, `.mp4`, etc).
+* `<carrier track>` is the path to an audio or video file that frames will be taken from (i.e. Steamed Hams in the above example),
+* `<modulator track>` is the path to a media file with an audio track that will be reconstructed using the carrier track,
+* `<output file>` is the path to the desired new output file.
+It should have an audio or video file extension (`.mp4`, `.wav`, `.mp3` etc.)

 ## Why and How